priyabattula211/salesforce-training/README.md

 ---

 ## Overall Learning
-This program helped me understand Salesforce fundamentals, CRM workflow, Salesforce objects, apps, tabs, fields, records, relationships, platform architecture, and the difference between configuration and coding.
+This program helped me understand Salesforce fundamentals, CRM workflow, Salesforce objects, apps, tabs, fields, records, relationships, platform architecture, automation concepts, and the difference between configuration and coding.

 I also learned how businesses use Salesforce to manage customer relationships, automate business processes, maintain structured enterprise data, and build scalable applications using the Salesforce Platform.

-Through Trailhead practice and assignments, I improved my understanding of how Salesforce works internally and how developers and administrators work together to build efficient business solutions.
+Through Trailhead practice and assignments, I improved my understanding of how Salesforce works internally and how developers and administrators work together to build efficient business solutions using both automation tools and development technologies.